Bachelor parties become battles for survival

 (CNN) — On a hot April day on the coast of one of Thailand's main islands, 15 young men hopped into two, long wooden boats piloted by local fishermen and made for the teal-green horizon.

-They were heading towards a deserted island, a half hour away by motorboat.
+Their destination: a deserted island, a half hour away by motorboat.
 An untamed jungle awaited there, nothing to eat but what nature provided, not a whisper of Wi-Fi, no source of illumination save the sun and the moon.

-Each man could bring three items for survival, though they could not include sleeping bags, modern fire-making tools, phones, or food save a strict allotment of 200 grams of rice per person per day.
+Each man could bring three items for survival, though they could not include sleeping bags, modern fire-making tools, phones,or food save a strict allotment of 200 grams of rice per person per day.

-This is not a description of a new Fox TV show concept, a sociological experiment, or a modern-day reenactment of "The Lord of the Flies."
-It's a bachelor party that took place in 2016, organized by an adventurous group of French friends and the groom they were celebrating with.
+This is not a description of a new TV show concept, a sociological experiment or a modern-day reenactment of "The Lord of the Flies."
+It's a bachelor party that took place in 2016, organized by an adventurous group of French friends and the groom with whom they were celebrating.

 "We didn't want to go for the basic stuff you do at a bachelor party, getting wasted," says Bérenger Nicot, one of the groom's friends who attended the trip.